videojs/video.js/docs/guides/setup.md

 videojs(document.querySelector('.video-js'));
 ```

 Regardless, in either case, the `data-setup` attribute is still supported for providing [options][options] to Video.js.
 Additionally, the `videojs` function can take options as its second argument.
+[Learn more about Video.js options][options].

 [getting-started]: http://videojs.com/getting-started/